 Good Food Costs More and Takes Time to Make

 Nutritious food can be more expensive than quick prep meals.
-Fruits and veggies are heavy and can be a struggle to carry home, cut, and prepare.
+Fruits and veggies are heavy, and these foods can be a struggle to carry home, cut, and prepare.
 Snacking is common throughout the day, which can cause seniors to navigate away from cooking a proper healthy meal.

 Most people don’t find it fun to eat alone, and the desire to cook a good meal is low if there are no friends or family members around.
 A caregiver can keep this person engaged and in good company while they create a nice meal, even if it’s small and simple.
 Together, they might try new recipes or old favorites, creating purpose and nostalgic memories.